Miridius quadrivirgatus

 Miridius quadrivirgatus, is a species of European bugs in the tribe Mirini.
 They can be found much of the western European mainland, Corsica, the Azores, southern England and Pembrokeshire.

 Description

 The species is 9–11 mm long and have creamy-red coloured stripes which go along its head, prothorax and scutellum.

+Distribution

+It is mainly found in Austria, Belgium, Bulgaria, the Canary Islands, Croatia, France, Germany, Greece, Italy, Portugal, Spain, Switzerland, the Netherlands, Ukraine and Britain I. In Britain, it is found between Suffolk and Pembrokeshire.